Skip to content

 Many modern organizations are overwhelmed by data that yields few insights.
 This is because their business data is often disjointed, duplicated, ambiguous, inaccurate, and incomplete.
 However, more innovative companies are starting to make a critical shift to bring order to this data mess.
 Indeed, these corporate leaders are steering their organizations away from an application-centric mindset and towards a data-centric way of thinking.
 By recognizing data as a strategic asset, they simplify data management, enable seamless information flows, and foster organizational agility.
 As a result, data-centric businesses can make bold, informed decisions at all levels.

 So, how can executives transform their organization into a data-centric business?
 In this article, I’ll provide a data-centric business strategy checklist to assist executives in leading their organization’s shift to datacentricity.
 First, I’ll stress the need and compelling benefits as reasons for corporate leadership to commit to data centricity.
-Then, I’ll detail the critical executive-level tasks required for success.
+Most importantly, I’ll spell out the five critical tasks that executives need to champion to implement a data-centric business strategy.
 This includes establishing enterprise-wide data-centric criteria for IT projects and driving consensus on key business terminology.
-This checklist will also provide tips for executive to keep a data centric strategy on track to better manage an organization’s data.
-Finally, I’ll provide tips on how executives can prioritize IT projects to swiftly realize the benefits of data centricity.
+Also, this checklist includes steps for executive to keep their data centric strategy on track.
+Lastly, I’ll provide tips on how executives can prioritize IT projects to swiftly realize the benefits of data centricity.

 A data-centric business strategy infographic

 Despite most corporate leaders being tech-savvy and frequently working with data, they still struggle to fully harness the wealth of information within their business systems.
 Indeed, their data is stuck in data silos, duplicated, and jammed into different formats.
 Further, it is of such terrible quality that it’s virtually unusable, and definitely untrustworthy.
 That is where the idea of data centricity comes in.
 It is an innovative way to treat data as a valuable, permanent asset, not a byproduct .
-Indeed, what businesses need is a data-centric strategy for managing their data within their organizations and systems.
+Moreover, what businesses need is a data-centric strategy for managing their data within their organizations and systems.
+Most importantly, it is executive-level commitment to this strategy that will make it successful.

 “We are surrounded by data, but starved for insights.”